 Response frequency

 The accuracy of both one-zero and pinpoint sampling was calculated for each interval length and each of the three behavioural frequencies (Table 1 and Figure 3).
-Overall, mean error rates were consistently lower for the pinpoint sampling method in comparison to the one-zero sampling method. (we’ll give p-values here, as well as confidence intervals).
+Overall, mean error rates were consistently lower for the pinpoint sampling method in comparison to the one-zero sampling method (2 = 9, df = 1, p = 0.0027, ES = 1).
 For both behavioural sampling methods, error rates increased as the interval length increased, with the 500 s interval showing the largest error rates and variation for both one-zero and pinpoint sampling.

 Table 1.
 Mean error rates for each sampling method under 5 s, 50 s and 500 interval lengths for the response frequency simulation.